Galli1598333/smart_locker/README.md

 ## Architecture

+The architecture of our system is the following:

+## Nucleo Schema

-The architecture of our system is composed only by the Nucleo board and a simple servo:
+The schema is composed only by the Nucleo board and a simple servo:

 <img src="https://github.com/Galli1598333/smart_locker/blob/master/mockup/archScheme.png" width="75%" height="75%">